kontent-ai/data-ops/README.md

-# Kontent.ai Data Ops
+# Kontent.ai Data Ops: Import, Export, Sync and more.

 Data-ops is a CLI tool for managing data in your Kontent.ai projects.
+It suppports complex operations such as:
+  - Import data
+  - Export data
+  - Sync data across environments
+  - Migrations execution

 It runs in Node.js with ESM support (lts).

 [![Contributors][contributors-shield]][contributors-url]